uuupah/onebytwo_kb/README.md

 As always, just use the [let's split guide](https://github.com/CampAsAChamp/LetsSplitWindowsGuide/blob/master/Flashing%20Firmware.md) to flash your pro micro with your layout.
 The process is identical, but since there is only one pcb, skip the mentions of eeprom files in part 3, step 5 and steps 11 through 16.

 # finishing up
-I recommend grabbing [ek switch hitter](https://elitekeyboards.com/switchhitter.php) to test each of your switches and function keys individually.
+I recommend grabbing [ek switch hitter](https://m.majorgeeks.com/files/details/switch_hitter.html) to test each of your switches  individually.
 If everything is working at this point, congratulations!
 If not, don't fret.
-Pop the back open and inspect your soldering.
+Flip the board over and inspect your soldering.
 Look for poor or missing joints, reversed diodes, or damage to the pcb or pro micro, then try reinstalling the firmware. if neither of these work, try desoldering and replacing the problem switch.
 If you're still having issues, try asking the mechanical keyboards discord for advice.

 ~~ note ~~
 I make no guarantees about the quality of any of the files I've supplied.
 Check them thoroughly yourself.

 ## acknowledgements
-As always, Meltyburrito aka [screllicopter](https://github.com/ScrelliCopter) did the pcb.
+As always, Meltyburrito aka dr. nu aka [screllicopter](https://github.com/ScrelliCopter) did the pcb.

 ## licensing